hammaadworks/yumyum/docs/archived_sprints/sprint-1-initial/architecture.md

 #### Performance Optimization
 *   **Loading Strategy:** Next.js provides automatic code splitting, static site generation (SSG), and server-side rendering (SSR) to ensure fast initial page loads.
-*   **Media Optimization:** All images are served via Cloudinary for automatic optimization and format selection.
+*   **Media Optimization:** All images are served via ImageKit for automatic optimization and format selection.
 *   **Caching:** Data fetched from Google Sheets is cached on the client-side using a Local Storage-based "Stale-While-Revalidate" (SWR) strategy.
 Static assets are cached at browser.

 ---